BradCrumb/cake-environment/README.md

 By default the correct Configuration will be used according to the CAKE_ENV environment variable and has fallback to the 'default' configuration.

 It is also possible to check on hostname instead of CAKE_ENV variable.
-You can do that by passing a type to your environment, with as value "hostname".
+You can do that by passing a type to your environment, with as value "hostname" and a hostname key with the value of your hostname.

 The Database and E-mail settings has to be modified in this class and nog in de Config/database.php or Config/email.php